daemonfire300/macro-lens-rs/README.md

 This Rust library provides support for lenses, which are a mechanism in functional programming for focusing on a part of a complex data structure.

+## Development

+If you are using nix the current setup is flake-based, because that is what I am most comfortable with.
+I am open to flake-like setups using npins(?) etc. but I need to gather more experience before switching to that.

+I run my dev-setup with `nix develop -c zsh`.
+Note `nix develop` is the less stable/experimental version of `nix-shell`.

 ## Usage

 Add a dependency to your `Cargo.toml`: